nqduy35/nqduy35.github.io/_pages/education.md

 ----
 *From 2017 to 2020*
 **PhD in Computer Science**
-École Doctoral des Sciences Pour l'Ingénieur (EDSPI), University Clermont-Auverge
+École Doctoral des Sciences Pour l'Ingénieur (EDSPI), University Clermont-Auverge, France
 TSCF, INRAE, centre Clermont-Ferrand

 *From 2014 to 2015*